Guo Guangchang

 Guo Guangchang (郭广昌 (郭廣昌), born February 1967) is a Chinese businessman and investor.
 He is the chairman and co-founder of Fosun International Limited, and a representative of the 12th Chinese People's Political Consultative Conference.
+As of July 2024, Forbes estimated his net worth was US$2.8 billion.
 According to Hurun Report's 2019 China Rich List he was the 45th richest person in China.
-As of 2022 he has a net worth of 3.8 Billion.

-Early life and education
+Early life

 Guo Guangchang was born in Dongyang, Zhejiang, in 1967.
 In 1989, Guo received a BA in Philosophy and an MBA from Fudan University.

 Career

 Guangxin Technology Development Company Ltd.

 In 1992, Guo founded Guangxin Technology Development Company Ltd, with friends Liang Zinjun and Tan Jian, which was among the first to use scientific methods in market research in mainland China.